Trusted WordPress tutorials, when you need them most.

 In this guide, we will show you how to add the standard WordPress search form to your posts.
 If you want to use a custom form instead, then see our step-by-step guide on how to create a custom WordPress search form.

-Having said that, let’s take a look at how to easily add a search form in a WordPress post.
+Having said that, we’ll share three methods for how to add a search form in a WordPress post.
 Just use the quick links below to jump straight to the method you want to use:

 Method 1.
 Add a Search Form in a WordPress Post (Works With Any Theme)